Esfahan/python2to3-inspector/README.md

 # python2to3-inspector
 Inspect behavior for updating Python version from 2.x to 3.x.
+This code works on only Python 2.x.

 ## 2to3
 https://docs.python.org/3/library/2to3.html